Dropbox - Reducing Friction When Accessing Shared Cloud Content for Non-Dropbox users

 Plan Of Action

-I worked with our front-end engineer, data analyst, and Product Manager to implement this design over several milestones.
-For content that's audience setting is set to public, this page is not needed.
+Collaborating with our front-end engineer, data analyst, and Product Manager, we implemented this design in multiple milestones.
+It was determined that for content with public audience settings, this page is unnecessary.

 Milestone 1